top of page

 Jews feeling somehow separated from the general British public is pervasive in the community.
 From eyebrow raises received in response to apparently fallacious claims to Britishness, to being labelled a Jew as a result of our forthright manner – a manner that does not sit well with the British gentile – I have never been read as just British, nor have I ever felt this way.
 British Jews exist in a very bounded way, always slightly removed in our Golders Greens or Stamford Hills.

-I spent this summer doing dissertation research about what it means to be Queer and Jewish in the UK today.
-The Queer Jewish identity provokes a multifaceted rejection.
+I spent this summer doing dissertation research about what it means to be queer and Jewish in the UK today.
+The queer Jewish identity provokes a multifaceted rejection.
 Many of the participants in my research on this intersection expressed a feeling of both social and political ‘homelessness’.

-The Queer Jewish identity provokes a multifaceted rejection.
+The queer Jewish identity provokes a multifaceted rejection.

 One of my favourite anecdotes comes from a lesbian Jewish filmmaker I interviewed who tells me that in part of her own explorations of British Jewry in the 80s she stood outside a chip shop, filming people going in and out, asking them ‘What does a Jew look like?’